 What happens when there is a watermain break?

 - City crews are dispatched to determine the exact location of the leak.

 - Upon location of the leak, crews determine what road closures are necessary so that repair work can begin.

 - A call will be placed to Alberta One Call to request that underground utilities locations be marked.
 ATCO, TELUS and electric companies will mark the ground with paint and/or flags.

 - The section of broken watermain will be isolated in order begin repair efforts.
-This often means that homes adjacent to the break are without water during the repair.

 - City crews will do their best to notify residents in the area of an interruption in water supply service.

 This is usually done in person by going door-to-door in the affected area.